defo-project/ech-dev-utils/howtos/nginx.md

 configuration, i.e. each time you included an `ssl_echkeydir` directive.
 Some errors in loading keys are also logged and will result in the server not starting.

+In ECH split-mode, there is (likely) overly-verbose logging to the `error.log`, mostly at the NOTICE log level, all containing the string `do_ech:`.
+Some of those log lines are currently confusing though, as we log ECH decryption failures when those are the nominal situation in what is a confusing manner.
+(TODO: improve that.)

 ## CGI variables

 We use the following variables from PHP code: